wufoo/docs/README.md

 Now that Slate is all set up your machine, you'll probably want to learn more about [editing Slate markdown](https://github.com/tripit/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/tripit/slate/wiki/Deploying-Slate).

-4. When you've commited your changes, and you're ready to publish, run: `rake publish`
+4. When you've committed your changes, and you're ready to publish, run: `rake publish`
 5. To publish to a different remote: `bundle exec rake publish REMOTE_NAME=personal`

 Other examples of Slate documentation